 Hold on to your belongings, it's about to get rough

 It’s unquestionable that today’s world seems to be moving at a much higher clock-speed than at any time before.
 Information, goods and people are traveling the world at an increasing speed.
-The word is more interconnected and a crisis (or a virus outbreak) in one part of the word soon becomes a global phenomenon.
+The world is more interconnected and a crisis (or a virus outbreak) in one part of the word soon becomes a global phenomenon.
 Information while often available, can seldom be processed fast enough to make fully educated decisions but rather lead to a feeling of being overwhelmed and under-informed.

 So, the world is moving faster, and uncertainty is higher than ever before.
 Now, what does that mean for your business and its strategic direction?
 How are we supposed to give our companies and our people strategic guidance when there is so little to guide us?